GovTechSG/TechBiz-Documentation/manage-subscriptions.md

 ## Edit subscription details

 **Subscription admins** can edit subscription details such as start date and subscription plans.
-You can also [add other SGTS Services to the existing subscriptions](#subscribe-to-other-sgts-services).
+You can also [add other SGTS Products to the existing subscriptions](#subscribe-to-other-sgts-Products).

 **To edit subscription details of a TechBiz account**

 1. From the sidebar, click **Accounts**.
 2. Select **APPROVED** from the **Status** dropdown list to view all the approved accounts.
 3. Select the required account.
-4. Click **SUBSCRIBED SERVICES** tab.
+4. Click **SUBSCRIBED PRODUCTS** tab.

 <kbd><img src="images/sub-tab.png" alt="drawing" width="100%"/></kbd>

-5. Select the required service to edit.
+5. Select the required Product to edit.
 For example, SHIP-HATS.

 <kbd><img src="images/sub-prod.png" alt="drawing" width="100%"/></kbd>